Gordon Strachan: Management style

-Typically playing a traditional 4–4–2 formation, and very occasionally 4–5–1, Strachan is widely known for his rigorous management style, and states that he watches video replays of his club's matches two or sometimes three times.
+Typically playing a traditional 4–4–2 formation, and very occasionally 4–5–1, Strachan is known for his rigorous management style.
 He also places great emphasis on player health and fitness, forbidding his players to drink alcohol excessively or regularly, and often giving dietary advice to his players, attributing his own longevity as a player to a strict and somewhat unusual diet involving seaweed.
 Players such as Scotland international Gary Caldwell have attributed their success at Celtic to lifestyle changes enforced by Strachan.

 Renowned for his deadpan humour in media interviews, quotes attributed to Strachan have become part of popular football culture.

 Enmity with Alex Ferguson

-Despite playing for Alex Ferguson at two clubs, the pair had an ongoing public feud during Strachan's managerial career.
-In his 1999 autobiography, the former Manchester United manager said, "I decided this man could not be trusted an inch – I would not want to expose my back to him in a hurry."
-In his own 2006 autobiography, in response to Ferguson's comments, Strachan said he was "surprised and disappointed".
-The rivalry dates from Strachan's time playing under Ferguson, first at Aberdeen and later Manchester United.
-In August 2006, after his Celtic team was drawn to play Ferguson's Manchester United in the Champions League, Strachan said that there was no longer any enmity between the two managers.
+As a manager Strachan continued an ongoing public feud with Alex Ferguson, that dated back to Strachan's playing days under Ferguson at two clubs.
+In his 1999 autobiography, Ferguson said, "I decided this man could not be trusted an inch – I would not want to expose my back to him in a hurry."
+Strachan's reaction to the attack, in his own 2006 autobiography, My Life in Football, was one of being "surprised and disappointed", although he suspected that Ferguson had helped to relegate Strachan's Coventry City in 2001 by fielding a weakened Manchester United team in a match against Derby County.
+In August 2006, after his Celtic team was drawn to play Ferguson's Manchester United in the Champions League, Strachan said that there was no longer any enmity between themselves anymore.

+Their enmity dates from Strachan's time playing under Ferguson, first at Aberdeen and later Manchester United.
+Ferguson claimed that their relationship broke down when Strachan signed an agreement with German club FC Köln without telling Ferguson, although Strachan ended up signing with Manchester United in 1984.
+Strachan, while admitting that he had not handled the transfer in the best way, defended the move since he was increasingly disenchanted with Ferguson's coaching, saying "I needed him to treat me as an adult, not a kid; to have some respect for the fact that I was an experienced professional to whom abuse from the manager had become more of a motivational turn-off than a stimulus".
+Strachan said that he "loved playing for Ron Atkinson at Manchester United.
+After being beaten with a big stick for so long at Aberdeen, it was refreshing to have a manager who trusted and appreciated me, and treated me as an adult.
+When Fergie moved to United, I had to endure the big stick again".
+With Ferguson having joined Manchester United in November 1986, he thought that Strachan did not play for United with the same confidence he had in Scotland and subsequently sold him to Leeds United in 1989.
+Strachan enjoyed significant success with Leeds as a veteran player, helping them win the 1991–92 English league championship in a title race with Ferguson's United.